Abanoub-G/PoL_Anomaly_Detection/README.md

 # PoL_Anomaly_Detection

-- Add details of how to setup opencv on a linux machine or just put a link on how to install that.
+- Add details of how to setup opencv on a linux machine or just put a link on how to install that: https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/

-To work on the virtual environment execute the commande below: workon cv
+- To work on the virtual environment execute the commande below: workon cv